All Episodes

 Free speech has got to mean something in terms of the free exercise of religion.

-Uh I I've got one that has, you know, the first amendment's original form.
+I've got one that has, you know, the First Amendment in its original form: no interference with freedom of religion and speech.

 What happened to that?